 If you want to assess your fertility potential, there is a fertility test you can do which gives you an indication of your fertility by checking levels of FSH (Follicle Stimulating Hormone) in your urine.

 FSH plays an important role in your reproductive system and rising levels of FSH tend to be associated with reduced fertility.

 Babystart FertilCheck test also available from Dr Fertility is an easy home screening test which is very similar to a pregnancy test but the difference is that it checks for high levels of FSH.
 A negative result is a good sign meaning your FSH levels are not raised.
-This is not proof of fertility though so you should still see a doctor if you have irregular periods or any menopause-like symptoms.
+This is not proof of fertility though so you should still see a doctor at clinics like the Meyer Menopause clinic if you have irregular periods or any menopause-like symptoms.